Atopic Dermatitis (Eczema)

 - Corticosteroids.
 They are the most common and effective treatment.
 But they can cause skin to shrink or change texture.

 - Calcineurin inhibitors.
-These medicines include pimecrolimus cream (Elidel) and tacrolimus ointment (Protopic).
-They work well to treat atopic dermatitis.
+They can be used to treat mild-to-moderate atopic dermatitis.
 But they can weaken the body's immune system.

 Corticosteroids and calcineurin inhibitors are strong medicines.
 They shouldn't be used for long periods of time.
 Carefully follow your doctor's directions.